appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

     [Container]
     [Container] 1 passing (375ms)
 ```
-Note that, unlike run anddebug, test executes a single run of the tests rather than a continuous container.
+Note that, unlike `run` and `debug`, `test` executes a single run of the tests rather than a continuous container.

 ## Building your application with Appsody

-Once you have reached a point that you would like to build a deployable container image for your application, you can do that using appsody build.
+Once you have reached a point that you would like to build a deployable container image for your application, you can do that using `appsody build`.
 This creates a production-optimized image that is built using the regular ["node" Official Docker image](https://hub.docker.com/_/node) from the Node.js community and then rebased on the communities "node-slim" image.
 The "node-slim" image is both significantly smaller that the regular "node" image, making it easier and faster to deploy to a cloud, and more secure because it does not include packages like compilers (which are required in the regular "node" image to allow you to use packages with native add-ons).

 The steps below show how to build the container image for your application, and then run it locally using Docker: